brandur/sorg/content/articles/cloud-databases.md

   overhead used by CockroachDB Cosmos, and Spanner to ensure consistency comes at the cost of being unsuitable where very low latency operations are needed (~1 ms).
-I cover this in a little more detail below in [Time-based consistency](#time-consistency).
+I cover this in a little more detail below in ["Time-based consistency"](#time-consistency).

 ## Additional considerations (#additional-considerations)